Best Trekking Places in Goa 2026 | Before Monsoon Trails Guide

 Duration: 2-3 hours (to temple and back)

 The temple sits approximately 1.5 kilometers from the nearest motorable road at Tambdi Surla village.
-The approach trail passes through mixed forest—areca nut plantations transitioning into natural woodland.
+The approach trail passes through mixed forest — areca nut plantations transitioning into natural woodland.
 Basalt stone carvings at the temple showcase intricate Kadamba architecture, with the main sanctum featuring a Shiva lingam.
-For trekkers wanting more than the basic temple visit, several extended routes exist.
-One popular option continues beyond the temple toward Virdi Falls (seasonal, best October-November), adding 4 kilometers each way.
-This extension transforms a short cultural walk into a half-day trekking experience.
-Another route follows forest paths toward Chorla Ghat, though this requires experienced guides and forest permits.
+For trekkers wanting more than the basic temple visit, the extended route toward Virdi Falls adds 4 kilometers each way, though falls are minimal in April.

 5. Sonsogor Trek

 The Sonsogor Trek leads to the highest point in Goa and is widely regarded as the most physically demanding trek in the state.
-Located near the Goa–Karnataka border, the route involves steep ascents, exposed ridgelines and long forest climbs with very limited resting points.
-This trail represents the state’s most elevated trekking experience, quite literally.
+Located near the Goa-Karnataka border, the route involves steep ascents, exposed ridgelines, and long forest climbs with very limited resting points.

 Duration: 4-5 hours (round trip from base)

 The standard route begins from either Mollem village in Goa or approaches from Karnataka’s side.
 From Mollem, the initial section follows jeep tracks through the forest before narrowing into foot trails.
 Weather conditions change rapidly at this elevation.
 Mornings often start misty, clearing by mid-morning before afternoon clouds roll in.
-Carrying layers makes sense, as temperatures at the summit run 5-8 degrees cooler than base areas.
-Winds can be strong, particularly during the winter months.
-The descent requires equal attention—loose scree makes downhill sections slippery, and knee strain affects unprepared trekkers.
+Temperatures at the summit run 5-8 degrees cooler than base areas.

 Picture Credits: Mindtrip